ndr-repo/pSSL/README.md

 - For more on certificate transparancy, check out this guide at [certificate.transparancy.dev](https://certificate.transparency.dev/howctworks/)

 ## Coming soon...
-I plan to rewrite this in Python to maximize its efficiency and add a few new features :)
+pSSL in Python for optimized scan times and implementation of new features :)